-up early ready to go to the track.
-I hadn't gotten much sleep
+Brian showed up early ready to go to the track.
+I had not had

-not going to let us turn on Georgetown Rd, so we took
+were not going to let us turn on Georgetown Rd, so we took

 a side street north to 20th street and took that into Lot 2 to

 It was going to be a super hot and sunny day.
 I took a small